The purpose of this place is to share a bit if context that might be useful to you as you dive into understanding, trusting and using this guide.

 DISCLAIMER

-For transparency, key bodies of work and overarching perspectives that have influenced this guide include the following: the coaching mindset (more about coaching here, with a focus on trauma-informed life coaching) incl. a few coaching questions woven into these pages; best-practices in therapy, coaching and counseling — based on research, coaching expertise and experiences on the receiving end; the role and necessity of literary art or the art of finding accurate, universal words for deep human experiences; always: empathy and common sense ;)
+For transparency, key bodies of work and overarching perspectives that have influenced this guide include the following: the coaching mindset (more about coaching here, with a focus on trauma-informed life coaching) incl. a few coaching questions woven into these pages; best-practices in therapy, coaching and counseling — based on research, coaching expertise and experiences on the receiving end; the role and necessity of literary art or the art of finding accurate, universal words for deep human experiences; love for the visual arts; always: empathy and common sense ;)

 </aside>